HaralDev/Space-Systems-Engineering-Resources/README.md

   * [Gentry Lee's - Systems Engineering When the Canvas Is Blank](https://youtu.be/3S5cgLxxZ14?si=g9-W5WY7kisidHbn)
 * [Common Definitions of Systems Engineering- Space Systems Engineering 101 w/ NASA](https://youtu.be/rrBg-hTUM_Q?si=wnZTzlQ5YlFFIs2e)
 * [MIT OpenCourseWare: Introduction to Space Systems Engineering](https://ocw.mit.edu/courses/16-89j-space-systems-engineering-spring-2007/)

+## Space System Engineering tools
+* CubeSatSim is a low cost satellite emulator that runs on solar panels and batteries, transmits UHF radio telemetry, has a 3D printed frame, and can be extended by additional sensors and modules: [CubeSatSim](https://github.com/alanbjohnston/CubeSatSim)

 ## Astrodynamics software and packages